noah111121/Nuker-Bot/README.md

 >
 > As to when to use !pause or !stop, it really depends on the scenario.
 If you want to ban yourself but think you might be able to rejoin (granted, the bot must not be removed by an admin), use !pause.
 If you want to ban yourself but don't think you'll be able to rejoin and don't want any one else to have access to the bot, use !stop.
 >
-> Keep in mind that **anyone** can use the nuker commands.
-You may be accidentally giving administrator permissions to anyone who accidentally runs the commands.
+> ~~Keep in mind that **anyone** can use the nuker commands.
+You may be accidentally giving administrator permissions to anyone who accidentally runs the commands.~~ Fixed as of v1.3, as long as you supply your user ID in the .env file.

 ## How to Get the Bot?